|

 gene mutation for Briards and identification of the gene for Black (these

-testings now allow Briard owners to determine if their dog carries a
+tests now allow Briard owners to determine if their dog carries a

-"dilute" coat color gene or if their black Briard carries a tawny gene.
+"dilute" coat color gene or if their black Briard carries a tawny gene.)

 Work is also on-going to identify the gene responsible for "gray" (dogs